marc-sensenich/recipes/content/docs/cookies/chocolate-cherry-cookies.md

 - Large mixing bowl
 - Medium mixing bowl
 - Mixer
-- Liquid measuring cup
-- Dry measuring cups
-- Measuring spoons
 - Sifter
 - Small bowls to drain & de-stem cherries
-- Cookie sheets
 - Sauce pan
 - Kitchen scale (for chocolate chips)
-- Cooling racks

 ## Instructions

 - Preheat oven to 350&deg;F
 - Beat together butter and sugar until fluffy.
 Add the egg and vanilla and beat until well blended.
 - Sift dry ingredients together and gradually add to the cream mixture.
 Beat until well blended.
-- Shape into 1 inch balls and place on ungreased cookie sheets.
-Press down center of dough with thumb.
 - Drain the cherries and save the juice.
+- Shape the dough into 1 inch balls and place on ungreased cookie sheets.
+Using a size 70 cookie scoop to size the balls is helpful here.
-Place a cherry in the center of each cookie.
+- Press down center of dough with thumb and place a cherry in the thumb indent
-- Bake for 10 minutes at 350&deg;F. Place on cooling rack when removed from oven.
+- Bake for 10 minutes at 350&deg;F.
+- Leave on baking sheet for 1-2 minutes before placing on cooling racks.
 - In a saucepan, combine chocolate chips and sweetened condensed milk and heat on low, stirring until melted.
 Stir in 4 teaspoons of cherry juice.
 - After the cookies have baked, spoon 1 teaspoon of the mixture over each cherry, spreading it to cover the cherry.